Food is not the enemy.

 Why would a foodie be off meat?

-My stomach and I were diagnosed with Gastroesophageal reflux disease about two and a half years ago.
+My stomach and I have been diagnosed with Gastroesophageal reflux disease (GERD) about two and a half years ago.
 Before I received the official diagnosis, every time my stomach processed meat I would be doubled over in a lot of pain.
-The doctor prescribed me a a popular GERD pill, that’s currently on the market, to alleviate the pain.
+The doctor prescribed me a popular GERD pill, that’s currently on the market, to alleviate the pain.
 But after months of taking medication which, to me, looked like a horse pill, I sought out more natural ways to treat this health issue.
 I read about how our stomachs create acid to break down all food that we consume, and that if your stomach creates too much acid it splashes up.
 The excess acid splashing up was what caused me heartburn, and the hard work, my stomach put in to digest the meat I would consume, is what caused me to wake up with stomach pain every morning.
 Once I stopped eating meat I found that I was no longer waking up in pain.
 And other unfortunate symptoms that I had been living with were also gone.
 All I did was cut out meat.

 But that’s not how I lost weight.
 What initially spurred my body change was the nerve damage that I have in my left foot.
 That problem precedes my reflux diagnosis by 12 years.
 The nerve damage was a result of a pretty gruesome injury that I sustained as a child.
 It’s an injury which causes me to walk with a small limp, and it’s also an injury that has had a lasting impact on the sort of physical activity that I enjoy today.